-The Royal Canadian Legion is committed to ensuring youth understand and continue the tradition of Remembrance.
+The Royal Canadian Legion is committed to helping Canadian youth understand and continue the tradition of Remembrance.

+It is important that today’s children and teens have a fundamental understanding of how veterans defended Canada’s freedom and democracy.
 This Teaching Guide was developed by the Legion to assist primary and secondary school teachers in fostering the Tradition of Remembrance among Canada’s youth.
-It’s important that today’s youth have a fundamental understanding of how Veterans defended the freedom and democracy that we enjoy today.

 The guide includes: